intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 # Introduction

 NOTE: This document is a work in progress.
-Although it is intended to describe consensus forged in the RFCED-Future Program, many aspects are not yet settled; as a result, this document contains proposals and conjectures that do not yet have consensus in the Program.
+Although it is intended to describe consensus forged in the RFC Editor Future Development Program, many aspects are not yet settled; as a result, this document contains proposals and conjectures that do not yet have consensus in the Program.
 Where possible, open issues are identified herein to foster discussion.

 Documents in the Request for Comments (RFC) series have been